fogio-org/vscode-jetbrains-file-icon-theme/README.md

-# JetBrains File Icon Theme for VS Code
+# Extended JetBrains File Icon Theme for VS Code

-The goal of the JetBrains File Icon Theme is to reduce visual clutter and give you more space for your code and thoughts.
+The goal of the Extended JetBrains File Icon Theme is to reduce visual clutter and give you more space for your code and thoughts.

 I hope this theme will be the one you enjoy working with day and night.